dblasko/opcua-server-benchmark/README.md

 ____
 ## Extending and adding experiments
 To implement new experiments, create your experiment file and class under `experiments/clients`.
-In general, the experiment class should at least implement a `run_experiment` method.
+The experiment class should at least implement a `run_experiment` method.
+The files generated as an ouput of the experiment should be prefixed with the class name (`self.__class__.__name__`) to be automatically detected when analysis is run by the user.

 Then, if your experiment takes additional experiment-specific options, you can add those in the `bin/experiment_controller.py` similarly to the other experiments that do so in the file.